OpenZWave/node-openzwave-shared/README-events.md

 * `zwave.on('value changed', function(nodeid, commandclass, valueId){...})`

-A value has changed.
+A valueId has changed.
 Use this to keep track of value state across the network.
 When values are first discovered, the module enables polling on those values so that we will receive change messages.
 Prior to the 'node ready' event, there may be 'value changed' events even when no values were actually changed.

 * `zwave.on('value refreshed', function(nodeid, commandclass, valueId){...})`

-A node value has been updated from the Z-Wave network.
+A node valueId has been updated from the Z-Wave network.
 Unlike 'value changed' which implies an actual change of state, this one simply means that the value has been refreshed from the device.

 * `zwave.on('value removed', function(nodeid, commandclass, instance, index){...})`

-A value has been removed.
+A valueId has been removed.
 Your program should then remove any references to that ValueID.